 Go easy on yourself

 If you feel like a disappointment, that you've not achieved everything you hoped when others seem to "have it all", stop.
 No one has the answers.
 Those seemingly perfect people who have amazing lives and businesses might be the most unhappy of us all.
 A successful business, after all, requires a lot of commitment and sacrifice.

 Don't assume the grass is greener, either.
 It's usually not.
 Find peace in the wisdom that all humans suffer from this negative mindset.
 It's only natural.
 When you find yourself wondering how life could be different, come back to the present – consider what's happening right now.

 Still unhappy?
 Consider if anything needs to change

-If none of the above helps and life really is getting you down, perhaps a bigger change is required.
-A new job, launching a business, finding a new place to live... whatever it is, take steps to make it happen.
+If none of the above helps and life is getting you down, perhaps a more significant change is required.
+A new job, launching a business, finding a new place to live – whatever it is, take steps to make it happen.
 It can't often happen overnight.
 These things take time.

 It's only natural that you'll feel overwhelmed by the task ahead.
 Don't be.
 Instead, write down three small and realistic goals that you can tackle now to get the ball rolling.
 What have you been holding off for too long?
 What needs to change?

 Please note, this article is made with Amazon Affiliates.